Entanglement-assisted quantum turbo codes: Introduction

-Despite Poulin \textit{et al}.'s~success in providing a solid theoretical construction, the engines of their quantum turbo codes had an unexpected breakdown.\footnote{Please excuse the unavoidable pun!} They found that quantum convolutional encoders cannot be simultaneously non-catastrophic and recursive, two desirable properties that can hold simultaneously for classical convolutional encoders and are the reason underpinning the high performance of classical turbo codes~\cite{BM96,BDMP98}.
-These two respective properties ensure that an iterative decoder performs well in estimating errors and that the turbo code has an unbounded minimum distance growing almost linearly with the length of the code~\cite{KU98,P09,OPT08}.
-Quantum convolutional encoders cannot have these properties simultaneously, essentially because stabilizer operators must satisfy stringent commutativity constraints in order to form a valid quantum code (see Theorem~1 of Ref.~\cite{PTO09}).
-Thus, the existing quantum turbo codes with non-catastrophic constituent quantum convolutional encoders do not have unbounded minimum distance, but Poulin \textit{et al}.~conducted numerical simulations and showed that performance of their quantum turbo codes appears to be good in practice.
+Despite Poulin \textit{et al}.'s~success in providing a solid theoretical construction, they discovered an unexpected breakdown in the theory of quantum turbo codes.
+They found that quantum convolutional encoders cannot be simultaneously non-catastrophic and recursive, two desirable properties that can hold simultaneously for classical convolutional encoders and are one reason underpinning the high performance of classical turbo codes~\cite{BM96,BDMP98}.
+These two respective properties ensure that an iterative decoder performs well in estimating errors and that the turbo code family has a minimum distance growing almost linearly with the length of the code~\cite{KU98,P09,OPT08}.
+Quantum convolutional encoders cannot have these properties simultaneously, essentially because stabilizer operators must satisfy stringent commutativity constraints in order to form a valid quantum code (see Theorem~1 of Ref.~\cite{PTO09} or the simplified proof in Ref.~\cite{HW12}).
+Thus, the existing quantum turbo codes with non-catastrophic constituent quantum convolutional encoders do not have a growing minimum distance, but Poulin \textit{et al}.~conducted numerical simulations and showed that performance of their quantum turbo codes appears to be good in practice.